Jacob’s Deathbed Blessing

 On closer inspection, however, Jacob aptly described Zebulun’s territory.
 The prophecy painted a picture of Zebulun sitting facing the seashore with his back toward Phoenicia.25 In other words, his territory would lie between them.
 That certainly didn’t describe Asher.
 In fact, no one could live between Phoenicia and the Mediterranean.
 With his back to Phoenicia, Zebulun would face the Sea of Galilee in Naphtali’s territory.
 Most of Israel’s Mediterranean coast lacks natural harbors.26 But the shores of Galilee harbor fishing boats to this day.27

-Both Moses and Isaiah associated Zebulun’s descendants with the Sea of Galilee and their eastern neighbors, Issachar and Naphtali.28 Isaiah predicted that after the destruction of the Northern Kingdom, God would reverse the fortunes of “the land of Zebulun and the land of Naphtali” and “honor the path by the sea.”
+Both Moses and Isaiah associated Zebulun’s descendants with the Sea of Galilee and their eastern neighbors, Issachar and Naphtali.28 Isaiah predicted that after the destruction of the Northern Kingdom, God would reverse the fortunes of “the land of Zebulun and the land of Naphtali” and “honor the Way of the Sea.”
 Jesus fulfilled this prophecy when he set up his early ministry in Capernaum, a major fishing town in Galilee.29 Jesus’s hometown, Nazareth, was in Zebulun’s territory.
 Leah named her youngest son using a wordplay on the verb “to honor,” and God truly honored him.30

 Issachar’s Future